rust-lang/generic-associated-types-initiative/explainer.md

 > If you want to experiment with the feature, you've come to the right place.
 > Until the feature enters "feature complete" form, the explainer should be considered a work-in-progress.

+## ⚠️ Suboptimal syntax alert ⚠️

+In general, the GAT feature is currently in a "minimum viable product" phase.
+That means that there are a number of places where the syntax is kind of clumsy, and more annotations are required than we would like to have.
+The explainer describes the feature that we are aiming to stabilize but you can see the [Future Directions](./explainer/future_directions.md) section for some notes on the kinds of changes we would like to make.

 ## The problem in a nutshell

 If you want to iterate over something in Rust, you might write the following: